-- 10. All swine must be weighed and penned between 3:00 6:00 p.m. on Wednesday, August 3. - 11.
-Provide copy of health paper to swine committee prior to unloading animals. - 12.
-All swine being exhibited must weigh at least 220 lbs. - 13.
+- 10. Provide copy of health paper to swine committee prior to unloading animals. - 11.
+All swine being exhibited must weigh at least 220 lbs. - 12.
 Early arrivals must be approved by phone to the Superintendent or Assistant Superintendent and a copy of health papers must be exchanged before arrival.